3.0 GPA Colleges: See Schools That Accept a 3.0 GPA

 Is a 3.0 GPA Good?

 A 3.0 GPA is the national average for all graduating high school students.
-Because of this, a 3.0 GPA means that you are eligible to apply at most (if not all) colleges, and your application will be competitive for admission at a sizable number of institutions.
+Because of this, a 3.0 GPA means that you are eligible to apply at most (if not all) colleges and your application will be competitive for admission at many institutions.

 What Colleges Can I Apply to With a 3.0 GPA?